 In this riveting domestic thriller, Jessica Strawser takes readers deep into the intimate friendship of two women and the distance, secrets, and lies that threaten to break them apart.

-When a video call between friends captures a shocking incident no one was supposed to see, the secrets it exposes threaten to change their lives forever.
+The secrets it exposes threaten to change their lives forever.

 Molly and Liza have always been enviably close.
 Even after Molly married Daniel, the couple considered Liza an honorary family member.
 But after Liza moved away, things grew more strained than anyone wanted to admit—in the friendship and the marriage.